 Youth cautions are intended to provide a proportionate and effective response to offending behaviour.
 To qualify for a caution, the statutory criteria set out in section 66ZA Crime and Disorder Act 1988 must be met, namely the police are satisfied that there is sufficient evidence to charge the child with an offence; the child admits the offence to the police and the police do not consider the child should be prosecuted or given a youth conditional caution for the offence.

 The police will take into account the offending history and the seriousness of the offence when deciding whether to issue a youth caution.
 Offence seriousness is determined by reference to the NPCC Gravity Matrix - the decision-making tool used by police officers to assist in deciding the most appropriate outcome or disposal for children who offend.
 It sets out the most prevalent offences, and provides a score of 1, 2, 3, 4 or 5.
 The score may be raised or lowered by one, according to aggravating and mitigating factors which are set out in the Matrix.

-An offence that attracts a gravity score of 2 or 3 will usually result in a youth being given a youth caution.
+An offence that attracts a gravity score of 3 will usually result in a youth being given a youth caution.
 If the offending behaviour cannot be satisfactorily addressed by a youth caution, the police will consider a youth conditional caution.

 There is no statutory restriction on the number of cautions a child can receive; it is immaterial whether they have received a conditional caution previously and a simple caution is now proposed.